Sprayxe/unreal.js/README.md

 # unreal.js
 ## A pak reader for games like [VALORANT](https://playvalorant.com) & [Fortnite](https://fortnite.com) written in Node.JS

+### Notice
+This library is in VERY early development so it might be unstable.
+Please also keep in mind that JavaScript is not really made for this kind of stuff so the usage of this library is **experimental**.
+We still try fixing most issues though so report if you experience any!\
+(We **recommend** a minimum of around 3-4GB RAM for this library.)

 ### Features
 - Easy2use file provider for fast interaction with pak/asset files
 - Supports loading of UE4 pak files
 - Supports loading of UE4 asset files (.uasset, .umap, .uexp, .ubulk)
 - Supports loading of .locres files
 - Supports loading of AssetRegistry.bin
-- Supports exporting of UE4 textures as image (TODO)
+- Supports exporting of UE4 textures as image
 - Supports exporting of UE4 sounds files

 ### Prerequisites
-- Node.JS installed
+- Node.JS/NPM installed
 - **Experience with JavaScript or TypeScript**

 ### Installation